arpa2/DNS-mixer/doc/acl-rules.md

 between ACL Rules that are being loaded.
 Better even, an indepenent analysis tool may be used to support operators with a separate test, possibly integrated with zone monitoring.

-Modified names are not stored in the lists of published or rejected resource records for any of the partial masters' zones.
+Modified names are not stored in the input lists of resource records for any of the partial masters' zones.
 The mapping of names, and especially of owner names, determines how the name server will publish the information.
 Since updates to ACL Rules will be reflected in updates to published zone data, this forms a nice mechanism to move